 Thermal protection jumpsuit without wings (no wingsuit)

-Watch Claudio von Planta teaser of Marc Hauser for JET STREAM SUPERMAN, to be released later this year on BBC Television.
-More information is available on the official website – Speed Tracking.
+Watch Claudio von Planta teaser of Marc Hauser for CHASING THE JET STREAM, which was released earlier this year on BBC Television.

 Imagine satisfying the energy needs of the entire planet with HIGH-ALTITUDE WIND POWER.
 It is possible.
 Even Bill Gates believes it could be the ENERGY MIRACLE that meets global electricity demands.

-JET STREAM SUPERMAN will explore and use this miracle to establish a horizontal skydiving speed record of up to 200mph (320 km/h) at the jet stream altitude of 33,000ft (10,000 m).
+Chasing the Jet Stream explores and use this miracle to establish a horizontal skydiving speed record of up to 200mph (320 km/h) at the jet stream altitude of 33,000ft (10,000m).

 Help shape the future by supporting our pioneering mission and let us promote wind power with a visionary film.